Harnesser/tiny-spice-rs/doc/topics/goals.md

 # Goals for `tiny-spice-rs`

 ## Next
-* Figure out what to do with `print` and `plot`
+* Implement subcircuits.

 ## Shorter Term
-* Expand the allowed netnames to inculde ascii characters
-* Implement subcircuits.
+* Operational Amplifier Model
+ (none)

 ## Longer Term
 * DC Sweeps
+* Dependent Sources?

 ## Far Future
 * Reciprocity, (maybe needs something like noise anaylsis first?)

+## Done
+* Figure out what to do with `print` and `plot`
+ - ignoring them for now
+* Expand the allowed netnames to inculde ascii characters
+ - can still use "integers" if you want